codio/tutorial_grunt_basic/annotations.md

     background-image:url('../img/dcae.grunt.png');

 This then gets concatenated and cache-busted along with `normalize.css` into `abcd.optimized.css`.
 The same procedure runs on the js files.

+##Options
+We use following options (there are many more available) within the task

+-  `html` - the location of the root html file
+-  `options:dirs` - the folder to process

 @annotation:snippet task-rev
 For full details on `rev` see [grunt-rev](https://npmjs.org/package/grunt-rev)